scanner-research/scannertools/README.md

 ## Installation

 Tixelbox requires the Python packages for our three libraries [Scanner](https://github.com/scanner-research/scanner/), [Storehouse](https://github.com/scanner-research/storehouse/), and [Hwang](https://github.com/scanner-research/hwang) to be installed.
-See each page for respective instructions.
-Tixelbox has optional dependencies for certain pipelines, namely TensorFlow and OpenCV.
+To get these, you can either use our prebuilt Docker image for Scanner `scannerresearch/scanner:cpu`, or you can follow the [installation instructions](https://github.com/scanner-research/scanner/blob/master/INSTALL.md) in the Scanner repository.
+Note that Tixelbox has optional dependencies for certain pipelines, namely TensorFlow and OpenCV.

 With the dependencies installed, just run:

 ```
 pip install tixelbox